Ulle84/UllesSourceCode/CodeCreator/Notes.md

 # ToDo
 * Class Template
+  * methods
+    * protected and private declarations
+    * all implementations
+  * finish GeneratorInterface
   * q-Pointer support -> pointing to overlaying class
   * singleton and dPointer combined?
   * implementation of interfaces